 We understand that it is necessary to include the honoraria paid to each artist in order to have a complete financial statement, but we do not make this information available to the public.
 We would appreciate it if the Student Assembly and all other parties who may read this report keep its contents confidential.
-We have also provided a list of artist honorariums for comparison.
+Any talent costs will need to be redacted before public release.
 Thank you.

-- The first column lists the months and years of the shows. - The second column lists the headlining artists, opening performers, the venue used, and ticket prices.
-Ticket prices for students and general public are separated by a semicolon (;) with the student price listed first.
-Multiple ticket prices due to high and low scale tickets are separated by a dash (-). - The third column lists both the number of tickets sold and the capacity of each venue followed by the breakdown of student, general public, and comp tickets.
+- For event breakdowns, the first column lists the months and years of the shows. - The second column lists the headlining artists, opening performers, the venue used, and ticket prices.
+Ticket prices for students and general public are listed separately. - The third column lists both the number of tickets sold and the capacity of each venue followed by the breakdown of student, general public, and comp tickets.
 Barton Hall has a fire code limitation of 5200 capacity, but only 5000 tickets are sold due to production necessities and complimentary seats requested by the artists.
-Occasionally, an artist will contractually set the maximum number of available tickets below 5000.
-For example, more comfortable in intimate club settings, Girl Talk's contract included a stipulation that no more than 4200 tickets were to be sold. - The fourth column contains the gross income from ticket sales for each concert. - The fifth column lists the expenses for each concert, separated into five categories: - o Talent is the honoraria paid to the combined artists - O Production is the cost producing the concert, including any fees paid to booking agents (usually 10% of the Talent fee) - Promotions is the cost of promoting the concert, which includes poster costs, printing fees, tabling costs and newspaper ads or radio mentions - O Hospitality is the cost of taking care of the performers' needs as outlined in the riders along with the cost of food and drinks for volunteers on day of show - Ticket is cost of ticketing fees associated with using university tickets, the scanning system, and with the Cornell card - The sixth column contains the subsidy paid by CCC.
+Occasionally, an artist will contractually set the maximum number of available tickets below 5000. - The fourth column contains the gross income from ticket sales for each concert. - The fifth column lists the expenses for each concert, separated into five categories: - Talent is the honoraria paid to the combined artists - Production is the cost producing the concert, including costs for the stage and lights. - Promotions is the cost of promoting the concert, which includes poster costs, printing fees, tabling costs and newspaper ads or radio mentions - Hospitality is the cost of taking care of the performers' needs as outlined in the riders along with the cost of food and drinks for volunteers on day of show - Ticket is cost of ticketing fees associated with using university tickets, the scanning system, and with the credit card fees - The sixth column contains the subsidy paid by CCC.
 This value is the difference between the expenses and the gross income.
 The subsidy is taken out of the funds allocated by the Student Assembly and Graduate and Professional Student Assembly.